Hagood Mill Historic Site

 Termination of Service

+What is the Hagood Mill’s mission?
 Hagood Mill Historic Site is dedicated to the protection, preservation, and study of SC Upcountry life and culture.

+How is the Hagood Mill Historic Site funded?
 A portion of the general operating costs are funded by Pickens County.
 Additional financial support is provided by donations, grants, sales in the Mill Mercantile, and monies generated from public events, site rentals, tours, and workshops.

-The buildings of the Hagood Mill Historic Site are open to the public Wednesday-Saturday, 10 am – 4 pm and Sundays, 1-4 pm.
+What are the mill site’s hours of operation?
+The buildings of the Hagood Mill Historic Site are open to the public Wednesday-Saturday, 10 am - 4 pm and Sundays, 1-4 pm.
 Visitors can be on the grounds anytime during daylight hours.

+How old is the mill and were those buildings originally here?
 The current mill was built on this site in 1845 by James Hagood and donated to Pickens County in 1971, along with the 1918 barn and 11 acres.
 All other buildings were relocated or added to the site since 1997 when the monthly operation of the mill began in conjunction with the Third Saturday Folklife Festivals.

 1792- Historical research has revealed that the earliest grist mill constructed on the property dates back to 1792.